fnoyanisi/zString/README.md

 About zString
 ----------------------
- zString is a C library providing "slightly" different versions of some common Ccharacter string processing functions.
+ zString is a C library providing "slightly" different functionality compared tostandard string processing functions in C.

- zString does not aim to replace standard library string functions but introduce new functions with different functionalities (like zStrtok() )
+ zString does not aim to replace standard library string processing functions but introduce new functions with different functionalities (like zStrtok() does)

- zString is mainly created by Fehmi Noyan ISI
+ zString was created by Fehmi Noyan ISI

 License
 ----------------------